Helastia alba: Distribution

-Habitat
+Habitat and hosts

 This species inhabits the edge of native forest or shrubland.
 It lives in Nothofagus forests at altitudes ranging from montane to sub-alpine.
 It has also been observed in native podocarp forests at lower altitudes.

-Host species

 Larvae have been raised on mosses.

+Behaviour

+Adults are on the wing from November to January.
+They are nocturnal and are attracted to light.